SyuOrion/xv6-editor/README.md

   ```C
   make
   ```
-#### 7. If you see the following image, Congratulations! you have successfully compiled it.
+#### 7. If you see the following info, Congratulations! you have successfully compiled it.
   ![successfully compiled info](https://github.com/TangMoon/xv6-editor/raw/master/demo/compile_successfully.PNG "compile successfully")
 #### 8. Now you can open _xv6_ and enjoy it.
   ```C